Do I Need to Change My Living Trust?

 Additionally, a Morris Hall estate plan protects the inheritance of a spendthrift beneficiary, or one who may have chemical dependency, a gambling addiction or other problems.
 It also protects a young beneficiary who might not be ready to exercise control over an inheritance because of his or her young age or other factors.

 We champion the use of revocable living trusts as the foundation of almost every estate preservation plan.
 Let us review your plan to help you find ways to protect your success for future generations.
 Contact us to arrange a consultation with an experienced lawyer today.
-Our offices are located in Phoenix, Tucson, Albuquerque and communities throughout Arizona and New Mexico.
+Our offices are located in Phoenix, Tucson, and communities throughout Arizona.

 AAEPA • AV Rated* • CPAs • Licensed Financial Planners